Wichai-pan/wichai-pan.github.io/_posts/HPC/2024-11-26-HPC-Session 05-MPI.md

 ## **Peer-to-peer Message Passing**

-- The Message Passing of MPI is (largely) borne by two functions:
+- The Message Passing of MPI is (largely) borne by two functions:  消息传递
   - `MPI_Send`
   - `MPI_Recv`